Carson Kelly Player Props: Diamondbacks vs. Cardinals

 Carson Kelly At The Plate

-- Kelly is batting .183 with a double, a home run and two walks.
+- Kelly has a double, a home run and two walks while hitting .175.

-- Kelly has driven in a run in four games this year (20.0%), including one multiple-RBI game.
+- In four games this year, Kelly has picked up an RBI, with more than one RBI once.

-- He has scored in three of 20 games so far this year.
+- He has scored a run in three of 21 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.